Gaussian Process Surrogate Models for Neural Networks: Abstract

 \section{Abstract}

-The lack of insight into deep learning systems hinders their systematic design.
+Not being able to understand and predict the behavior of deep learning systems makes it hard to decide what architecture and algorithm to use for a given problem.
 In science and engineering, \emph{modeling} is a methodology used to understand complex systems whose internal processes are opaque.
-Modeling replaces a complex system with a simpler surrogate that is more amenable to interpretation.
+Modeling replaces a complex system with a simpler, more interpretable surrogate.
 Drawing inspiration from this, we construct a class of surrogate models for neural networks using Gaussian processes.
-Rather than deriving the kernels for certain limiting cases of neural networks, we learn the kernels of the Gaussian process empirically from the naturalistic behavior of neural networks.
-We first evaluate our approach with two case studies inspired by previous theoretical studies of neural network behavior in which we capture neural network preferences for learning low frequencies and identify pathological behavior in deep neural networks.
-In two further practical case studies, we use the learned kernel to predict the generalization properties of neural networks.
+Rather than deriving kernels for infinite neural networks, we learn kernels empirically from the naturalistic behavior of finite neural networks.
+We demonstrate our approach captures existing phenomena related to the spectral bias of neural networks, and then show that our surrogate models can be used to solve practical problems such as identifying which points most influence the behavior of specific neural networks and predicting which architectures and algorithms will generalize well for specific datasets.